 Don’t throw away those trusty brown bottles just yet, though.
 The clear liquid compound has many uses beyond in-home wound care.

-In addition to storing food properly, hydrogen peroxide will give leafy greens an extra boost of freshness and longevity.
+storing food properly, hydrogen peroxide will give leafy greens an extra boost of freshness and longevity.
 Add one tablespoon of three percent hydrogen peroxide to a spray bottle filled with water and spritz your salad greens before returning them to the fridge.
 The chemical will help evade wilting for a little bit longer.
 Once again, make sure you rinse your greens thoroughly before eating to avoid unpleasant tastes.
+Soaking smelly feet

 Have you ever removed your boots after a long day of working outside and almost fainted from the smell?
 Odor-causing bacteria clinging to your tootsies are often the culprit for stinky feet.
 Luckily, they are no match for hydrogen peroxide.
 Prepare a foot soak with one part hydrogen peroxide to three parts warm water and let your aching feet relax.
 The same treatment will help protect against spreading athlete’s foot fungus and even soften calluses and corns.